Orlicz extension of Numerical radius inequalities

 Some preliminary results on numerical radius and its applications to stability theory of finite-difference approximations for hyperbolic initial value problems were presented by Goldberg and Tadmor \cite{GOLDON}, (see also \cite{GOLDNUM}).
-The study of power inequalities for numerical range, and numerical radius (that is, $w(A^n)\leq w(A)^n$, $n\in \mathbb{N}$, $A\in \mathcal{B}(\mathcal{H})$) are discussed in \cite{BERG} and \cite{PEAR} (see also \cite{HALMOS}), respectively.
-The first refinement of inequality (\ref{opnuinq}) was obtained by Kittaneh \cite{KITTSM03} as below:
+The study of power inequalities for numerical range, and numerical radius (that is, $w(A^n)\leq w(A)^n$, $n\in \mathbb{N}$, $A\in \mathcal{B}(\mathcal{H})$) were studied in \cite{BERG} and \cite{PEAR} (see also \cite{HALMOS}), respectively.
+The first refinement of inequality (\ref{opnuinq}) was obtained by Kittaneh \cite{KITTSM03}.
+We mention some results as below: